 If you really want to know why Beth started this blog check out her first post here!

 Brian joined forces with Beth when the site changed over from Simply Living on a Budget to Simply Budgeted in July 2011.
-We have stopped growing since that time.
+We haven’t stopped growing since that time.
 The addition of Brian’s time and talents in the kitchen have added content and another perspective to Simply Budgeted that makes it even better!

 Thanks for getting to know us!